 We believe that love is the heart of the Christian life.
 Our love of God, neighbor, and ourselves is central to being a follower of Jesus.

-We understand that not everyone is the same; we have different understandings on faith, different backgrounds, different ways of living our life of faith, and in different places on our faith journey.
+We understand that not everyone is the same; we have different understandings of faith, different backgrounds, different ways of living our life of faith, and in different places on our faith journey.
 However, we love that our God does create each of us in God's image...unique and wonderful...and that is a precious gift that we should celebrate!
 Therefore, ALL ARE WELCOME!
 (Genesis 1: 26-28, John 17, Ephesians 4: 1-6)

 Therefore, we believe that personal and social holiness are not mutually exclusive.
-We believe that MISSION is our call to be with others to share God's love.
+We believe that mission is our call to be with others to share God's love.
 For Wesley, there was no religion but social religion, no holiness but social holiness.
 In other words, faith always includes a social dimension.
 One cannot be a solitary Christian.
 As we grow in faith through our participation in the church community, we are also nourished and equipped for mission and service to the world.

-We believe that scripture is PRIMARY and AUTHORITATIVE.
+We believe that scripture is primary and authoritative.

-It’s the unique testimony to God’s self-disclosure in the life of Israel; in the ministry, death, and resurrection of Jesus the Christ; and in the Spirit’s work in the early church.
+Scripture is the unique testimony to God’s self-disclosure in the life of Israel; in the ministry, death, and resurrection of Jesus the Christ; and in the Spirit’s work in the early church.

-We understand that the TRADITION of the Church and our own REASON and EXPERIENCE are lenses through which we read scripture.
+We understand that the tradition of the Church and our own reason and experience are lenses through which we read scripture.
 Therefore, the beauty and power of scripture is that it can speak to so many people, on so many different levels, in so many different ways, and in so many different understandings.

-Baptism: We believe in ONE baptism that it is neither essential to nor sufficient for salvation, but it is the “ordinary means” that God designated for applying the benefits of the work of Christ in our lives.
+Baptism: We believe in one baptism that it is neither essential to nor sufficient for salvation, but it is the “ordinary means” that God designated for applying the benefits of the work of Christ in our lives.
 We believe that through baptism we are joined with the Church and Christians everywhere.
 It is a symbol of new life and a sign of God's love and forgiveness of our sins.
 We believe that persons of any age can be baptized, by sprinkling, immersion, or pouring.